webmaster-icsd/icsd.org/_services/2018-03-02-activities.md

 We hold a number of lectures and study circles throughout the week.
 See the activities calendar for the current schedule.

 ### Saturday School
 We hold a comprehensive Saturday school to provide our children with basic Islamic education.
 The subjects covered include Quran, Islamic Studies, and Arabic language instruction.
-The ages of the students range from four to fourteen.
+The ages of the students range from six to eighteen.
 The school is held in two sessions due to the large number of students.
 See the activities calendar for details.

 ### Youth Group
 Our Mission is to develop, through knowledge and practice, committed young Muslim men and women capable of spreading and giving root to a comprehensive understanding of Islam and to prepare them to be at the forefront in the development of their communities.